 Average Law School Debt

 Report Highlights.
-The average law school graduate owes $160,000 in student loan debt.
-Meanwhile, law school enrollment is on a decline from its peak in 1986.
+The average law school graduate owes $130,000 in student loan debt.

 • $119,292 is the average amount students borrow just to attend law school.

-• $96,251 is the average amount borrowed to attend one of the top 10 law schools.
+• $92,267 is the average amount borrowed to attend one of the top 10 law schools in terms of salary-to-debt ratio.

-• Fewer than 1-in-4 new law school graduates say their legal education was worth the financial cost.
+• 47% of new law school graduates say their legal education was worth the financial cost.

 Related reports include Average Cost of College | Student Loan Debt Statistics | Average Time to Repay Student Loans | Student Loan Default Rate | Student Loan Forgiveness Statistics | Student Loan Refinancing

-Average law school debt 1030 on Education Data Initiative
+Average Law School Debt 2024 2 on Education Data Initiative

 Average Law School Debt Statistics